w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-unbond.md

 ![Stop Nominating Button](../assets/NPoS/unbond1.png)

-After you confirm this transaction, your tokens will remain _bonded_.
+After you confirm this transaction, your tokens will still remain _bonded_.
 This means they stay ready to be distributed among nominees or used as validator self-stake again.
 To actually withdraw them, you need to unbond.